Where to Start When Searching for a Photographer

 Wedding Timeline Planning: Building Your Day with Intention

-A few months before your wedding, we’ll start talking seriously about your timeline.
+A few months before your wedding, we'll start talking about your timeline.

 We'll talk through the entire day: when you're getting ready, when the ceremony starts, how much time you want for couple portraits, when sunset happens, how family photos will flow, when key moments like toasts and first dances are scheduled.

-I’ll make recommendations based on your priorities and the realities of your venue and season.
+I'll make recommendations based on your priorities and your venue.
 Want golden hour portraits?
-We need to plan the ceremony timing around sunset.
+We'll plan the ceremony timing around sunset.
 Value time with your families?
-We’ll build that into the schedule.
+We'll build that in.
 Want to actually enjoy cocktail hour?
 We might suggest doing family photos before the ceremony.

-The timeline we create isn’t rigid.
-Things shift on wedding days, and that’s okay.
-But having a solid plan means we’re prepared, intentional, and not scrambling at the last minute.
+The timeline we create isn't rigid.
+Things shift on wedding days, and that's okay.
+But having a solid plan means we're ready when they do.

 Communication Leading Up to Your Austin Wedding

-Between booking and your wedding day, we’ll stay connected.
+Between booking and your wedding day, we'll stay connected throughout the whole process.

 The Week Before: Final Preparations